JetBrains/skiko/samples/SkiaMultiplatformSample/README.md

 # Skia multiplatform samples

 ## How to run iOS with Xcode
+ - Work's only on Mac with Intel CPU
  - Install xcodegen
  - run `xcodegen`
  - run `open SkikoSample.xcodeproj`